ThomasCarstens/jekyll/_posts/2018-1-2-Hello-World.md

 ---
 layout: post
 title: Here we go!
-You're up and running!
+Up and running!
 ---

 Still fooling around and learning, but the Jekyll system seems to be working.